datalad/datalad-next/docs/source/developer_guide/generator-runner.rst

 Asynchronous runner execution
 -----------------------------

-In the asynchronous mode, the runner is started with a protocol class that inherits from the mixin-class ``datalad_next.runners.GeneratorMixIn``.
+In asynchronous mode, the runner is started with a protocol class that inherits from the mixin-class ``datalad_next.runners.GeneratorMixIn``.
 The protocol class must provide all callbacks defined in ``datalad_next.runners.Protocol``.
 So it could inherit from ``datalad_next.runners.GeneratorMixIn`` and a subclass of ``datalad_next.runners.Protocol``, e.g. ``datalad_next.runners.StdOutErrCapture``.

-How does the asynchronous operation work?
+How does the asynchronous mode work?
 The following picture gives an overview of the elements in the runner and will help to explain the ins and outs of the operation of the runner:

 .. image:: /_static/runner_arch.png
   :alt: architecture of the runner in asynchronous mode